tech-med/medlearnity.com/src/content/blog/dermatology-and-why-its-so-competitive/index.md

 While she notes that the process was challenging, she also says it was well worth the effort.
 Given her experience, she has much to offer prospective dermatology students applying for residency.

 It may not be easy to be a dermatologist, but Medlearnity can help.
 If you're considering dermatology and need a tutor, Medlearnity is here to help by pairing you with a quality tutor.
 We can help you identify and improve on any weaknesses to make the best impact.
 Our tutors have scored high on their own exams and are excellent educators.
-[Sign up for your free trial](https://www.medlearnity.com/start-here/) today and meet your new tutor to get started!
+[Sign up for your free trial](https://www.medlearnity.com/start-here/) today and meet your new tutor to get started